UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-indexed-sums-pseudometric-spaces.lagda.md

   (u : cauchy-approximation-indexed-sum-Pseudometric-Space A P) where

+  abstract
     all-eq-map-base-cauchy-approximation-indexed-sum-Pseudometric-Space :
       (ε δ : ℚ⁺) →
       map-base-cauchy-approximation-indexed-sum-Pseudometric-Space A P u ε ＝
-    map-base-cauchy-approximation-indexed-sum-Pseudometric-Space A P u δ all-eq-map-base-cauchy-approximation-indexed-sum-Pseudometric-Space ε δ =
+      map-base-cauchy-approximation-indexed-sum-Pseudometric-Space A P u δ
+    all-eq-map-base-cauchy-approximation-indexed-sum-Pseudometric-Space ε δ =
       eq-base-neighbourhood-indexed-sum-Pseudometric-Space A P
         ( ε +ℚ⁺ δ)
         ( map-cauchy-approximation-Pseudometric-Space
           ( indexed-sum-Pseudometric-Space A P)
           ( u)
           ( ε))
         ( map-cauchy-approximation-Pseudometric-Space
           ( indexed-sum-Pseudometric-Space A P)
           ( u)
           ( δ))
         ( is-cauchy-approximation-map-cauchy-approximation-Pseudometric-Space
           ( indexed-sum-Pseudometric-Space A P)
           ( u)
           ( ε)
           ( δ))

   base-cauchy-approximation-indexed-sum-Pseudometric-Space : type-Set A base-cauchy-approximation-indexed-sum-Pseudometric-Space =